🇦🇺 Australia

 Source: DHA SkillSelect, March 2026

-Visa Pathways for Medical Radiation Therapists
+Visa pathways for Medical Radiation Therapist

 While the 482/186 pathways do not require points scoring, understanding points helps with competing for state nomination if you later pursue other options.
 Medical Radiation Therapists typically score: